JanTruchly/dashboard/README.md

 ## How to play
-- When you start the program the dealer goes first then Its your turn -This can lead to an immediate win if the dealer is over 21
+- When you start the program the dealer goes first then Its your turn
+  - This can lead to an immediate win if the dealer is over 21
 - On your turn there will be a table with all the things you can do
 - In the table the two option are hit or stand
 - To pick an option you need to type it